Complete Guide To Disney Dining Plans at Disney World

 For purposes of dining plan credits a Quick-Service Meal includes: is one entree and one beverage.
 For more examples, you can read our ranking of the Hollywood Studios quick service restaurants here.

-One exception.
-At select hotels you can order a large pizza.
+One exception: at select hotels you can order a large pizza.
 A large pizza meal requires two Quick-Service Meal credits and comes with two beverages.

 disney dining plan woodys lunch box 2.jpg